MSc in Management Practice

 The typical participant will have had general management experience at CEO level or will be at the top of a major corporate function within the organisation such as financial controller, production director, marketing manager.
 They will come from large and small indigenous companies, multinational subsidiaries, as well as the state, semi-state and financial services sectors.
 The average age of participants on the programme will be about forty, with a range above and below this.
 It is only in exceptional circumstances that participants who are not in their early thirties at least will have had the breadth of experience required or the authority to implement the change which is an integral part of the programme.

-The programme accredited by University College Cork (UCC) and attracts 90 ECTS credits at Level 9 (Masters level) on the National Framework of Qualifications.
+The programme is validated and awarded by University College Cork (UCC) and attracts 90 ECTS credits at Level 9 (Masters level) on the National Framework of Qualifications.
 Those who successfully complete the programme will be awarded the title Masters in Management Practice.

 Email us today at firstname.lastname@example.org